-Here Are the Highest-Grossing Marvel Movies
+Here Are the Highest-Grossing Marvel Movies Ever

 Total worldwide gross: $644,571,402

-Thor: The Dark World outperformed its prequel, ranking just one place above 2011’s Thor both domestically and worldwide.
+Thor: The Dark World outperformed its prequel, domestically and worldwide.
 Of course, the next movie in the franchise really was the one to hit home when it came to worldwide interest in the mythical Thor, with 2017’s Ragnarok almost making this list’s top ten.

 Total domestic gross: $232,641,920